 The Omni-Heat Columbia Jacket is my go-to travel jacket now, and most recently it went to Italy with me in Spring 2015.
 (See the photo in the article: Chroma Tessera Hotel in Rome Italy – Review).
 In 2017, I still wear my Columbia jacket regularly and prefer the omni heat vs down.

 I received product from Columbia Sportswear for review purposes.
 This had no bearing on my review of this item.
 As always, all my opinions are my own.
-I was not financially compensated for this review.
+I did not receive financial compensation for this review.